 Qualified applicants will then be invited to complete the Supplemental Application process, which includes completion of the CASPer™ situational judgment test (takecasper.com) and payment of the Supplemental Application Fee.
 Upon completion of the Supplemental Application process, selected candidates will be invited for a virtual interview.
 Taking a holistic approach to admissions, the Admissions Committee will review the entire application package and interview performance prior to making a recommendation to the Dean.
 The Dean will make the final admissions decision and the candidate will then be notified by the Admissions Office.
 Visit osteopathic.chsu.edu/admissions for the CHSU-COM Admissions requirements.

 - Primary application service: AACOMAS

 - Earliest application submission date: Opening Date of AACOMAS (5/5/2020)

 - Submission timing for best consideration: 9/30/2020

 First-Year Class Matriculant’s Selection Factors

-• A determination to learn the continued advancements in biomedical sciences through research and other scholarly activities.
+- A desire to contribute to advancements in biomedical sciences through research and other scholarly activities.

 International students (non-U.S. citizens or temporary residents) considered: No